orospakr/ChesterSharp/README.md

   pretty much the only instance of concurrent access to data in the entire library.  wait. seq is across the entire database.  that means have it on a single database connection, regardless of view
+* streaming results: instead of buffering up results into a List<> before returning, offer IEnumerable<>s that populate.
+Is this a good idea?
+* GetView should have a seprate version that can be fed a derivative POCO type for ViewResultRowValue type that gets the fields emitted from emit() in the couchdb map function.
 * some sort of simple ORM/Model: view-level mapping to DTOs (built in find/findAll() routines, etc.)